denoland/deno_lint/docs/rules/no_deprecated_deno_api.md

 - `Deno.iterSync`
 - `Deno.copy`

-The IO APIs are already available in `std/io`, so replace these deprecated ones with alternatives from `std/io`.
+The IO APIs are already available in `std/io` or `std/streams`, so replace these deprecated ones with alternatives from `std`.
 For more detail, see [the tracking issue](https://github.com/denoland/deno/issues/9795).

 **Custom Inspector API**